Cray-HPE/sat/docs/man/sat.8.rst

 =============

 SAT can be configured by editing its configuration file.
 This configuration file is in TOML format, and is installed at /etc/sat.toml.
+A custom location may be specified in the SAT_CONFIG_FILE environment variable.

 The configuration file is installed with commented out values.
 These indicate the internal values SAT will use if these values are not provided by the